 The student account provides an up-to-date, detailed picture of the student tuition account activity for the current semester.
 Authorized user access allows a student to specify who should be able to view billing statements and make payments online and/or set up a payment plan.Read More

 You may receive a notice from F&M through the mail asking for the student’s SSN.
 This request is for 1098-T reporting purposes.
 The forms are distributed by January 31 each year to students who meet the IRS’ reporting requirements.
-The 1098-T reports the amount billed or adjusted for tuition and related fees (not room/board) to the student for the calendar year.
+The 1098-T reports the amount paid or adjusted for tuition and related fees (not room/board) to the student for the calendar year.
 It also reflects the amount of scholarships/grants awarded or adjusted to the student for the same tax year.
 The College is required to report this information annually on each student who meets the IRS’ reporting requirements.
-If the scholarships/grants awarded in a calendar year are in excess of the qualified tuition and fees billed, a 1098-T form will not be issued.
+If the scholarships/grants awarded in a calendar year are in excess of the qualified tuition and fees paid, a 1098-T form will not be issued.

 All 1098-T forms require a taxpayer identification number (TIN) or a social security number (SSN) and a W-9S form will be sent to each student’s permanent resident address requesting their TIN or SSN for this purpose.
 Students failing to furnish their TIN/SSN to institutions required to file information returns on their behalf may be subject to penalties by the IRS.
 The College must file a 1098-T form for the student, even if the student fails or refuses to provide a TIN/SSN.